-Flossing may be a new part of your daily hygiene regimen.
-It’s important – crucial – to maintaining strong, healthy teeth and gums.
+Flossing should be a part of your daily hygiene regimen, it is crucial to maintaining strong, healthy teeth and gums.

-The main cause of gum disease is the sticky, colorless film that’s constantly forming on your teeth – plaque.
+The main cause of gum disease is the sticky, colorless film (plaque) that is constantly forming on/around your teeth.
 The bacteria in plaque produce toxins that irritate and begin to destroy supporting gum tissue.
-Flossing removes the small bits of food between teeth that brushing misses, and – most importantly – disrupts and removes accumulating plaque and bacteria.
+Flossing removes the small bits of food between teeth that brushing misses and most importantly, disrupts and removes accumulating plaque and bacteria.
 Flossing also lightly stimulates the gums, keeping them pink, resilient and healthy.

 What kind of floss?